SMQuadri/Road-Traffic-Sign-Recognition/README.md

 # Road-Traffic-Sign-Recognition

 ## Overview :
-This project was developed by me as part of an internship at a company.
-The goal of this project was to recognize the traffic signs on road.
+This project is developed by me as part of an internship at a company.

+Traffic sign recognition is the process of automatically identifying which class the respective sign belongs to.
+The earlier Computer Vision techniques required lots of hard work in data processing and it took a lot of time to manually extract the features of the image.
+Instead, today deep learning techniques have become more popular for performing computer vision or image processing tasks.
+The goal of this project is to build a traffic sign recognition system for autonomous vehicles.

 ## Dataset :
 German Traffic Sign Recognition Dataset (GTSRB) is an image classification dataset.